Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Double Descent in Minimum Bandwidth

 According to classical statistical knowledge, a too simple model performs poorly on both training data and in terms of generalization, since it is too simple to capture the relations in the data.
 A too complex model, on the other hand, performs excellently on training data but tends to generalize poorly, something that is often referred to as overfitting.
 However, the wisdom from double descent is that if the model is made even more complex, it may generalize well despite excellent performance on training data.

-If we constrain the complexity of the final model by introducing a minimum allowed bandwidth, $\sigma_m$, we may, for a constant, fairly long, training time, obtain a double descent behavior in the complexity (i.e.\ in $\sigma_m$).
+If we constrain the complexity of the final model by introducing a minimum allowed bandwidth, $\sigma_m$, we may, for a constant, fairly long training time (i.e.\ a weakly regularized model), obtain a double descent behavior in the complexity (i.e.\ in $\sigma_m$).
 This can qualitatively be seen from the bound on $|\fhmu(\xsv)|$ obtained by combining Equations \ref{eq:change_bound} and \ref{eq:loc_bound}:

 where $C_1$ and $C_2$ are constants with respect to $\sigma_m$.
-Here, $\invsigbar$ increases with model complexity (i.e.\ when $\sigma_m$ decreases), while $\ktwobar$ and $1/\sminbar$ both decrease with model complexity.
+Here, $\invsigbar$ increases with model complexity (i.e.\ when $\sigma_m$ decreases), while $\ktwobar$ and $1/\smin$ both decrease with model complexity.
 Thus, unless the model is very complex (i.e.\ if $\sigma_m$ is very small), Equation \ref{eq:tot_bound} becomes

 Since $\invsigbar$ increases with model complexity, for a constant $t$, the bound increases with model complexity from poor generalization due to basically predicting the prior (a too simple model), via good generalization due to moderate deviations from the prior, to poor generalization due to extreme predictions (overfitting).
 This is in line with classical statistical knowledge.
-However, since both $\ktwobar$ and $1/\sminbar$ decrease with model complexity, for a very complex model (a very small $\sigma_m$), Equation \ref{eq:tot_bound} becomes
+However, since both $\ktwobar$ and $1/\smin$ decrease with model complexity, for a very complex model (a very small $\sigma_m$), Equation \ref{eq:tot_bound} becomes

-where $\ktwobar$ and $1/\sminbar$ may be small enough to induce moderate deviations from the prior, which implies good generalization.
+where $\ktwobar(t)$ and $1/\smin(t')$ may be small enough to induce moderate deviations from the prior, something that implies good generalization.
 This is summarized in Table \ref{tab:double_descent}.